ulikunitz/damm/README.md

 The GO package provides the computation of a decimal checksum using the method proposed by H. Michael Damm in 2004.

+## Examples

+The function CheckDigit computes and returns it in a string.

+    c, err := CheckDigit("12345678901")

+The argument must contain only decimal digits.
+Otherwise an error is reported.

+The function Validate verifies digits with the check digit appended.

+    ok := Validate("123456789018")

+The function returns true if the argument contains only decimal digits and the appended check digit is correct.